Toni Sender: German Revolution and Weimar Republic

-After leaving Germany in 1933
+In exile

 Sender fled to Czechoslovakia in March 1933 following the Nazis' seizure of power.
 Her archive at the State Historical Society of Wisconsin is sparse as regards her time in Germany as she was unable to bring any of her papers with her.
 She then made her way to Belgium before emigrating to the United States in 1935.
 She settled in the US, being granted US citizenship in 1944.
 She would never return to Germany.
 She joined the International Confederation of Free Trade Unions shortly after its foundation in 1949.

-Tony Sender Prize
+Tony Sender Award

-The city of Frankfort created the Toni Sender Prize for women who defend the equal rights of both men and women in the face of discrimination.
+In 1992, the city of Frankfurt created the Tony Sender Award for women who defend the equal rights of both men and women in the face of discrimination.
+It is awarded every two years.